raspberrypilearning/physical-computing-guide/worksheet.md

 ### Output

 **WARNING**: If you follow the instructions, then messing about with the GPIO is safe and fun.
 Randomly plugging wires and power sources into your Pi, however, may kill it.
 Bad things can also happen if you try to connect things to your Pi that use a lot of power; LEDs are fine, motors are not.
-If you are worried about this, then you might want to consider using a breakout board such as the [Explorer HAT](https://shop.pimoroni.com/products/explorer-hat) until you are confident enough to use the GPIO directly.
+If you are worried about this, then you might want to consider using an add-on board such as the [Explorer HAT](https://shop.pimoroni.com/products/explorer-hat) until you are confident enough to use the GPIO directly.

 Ignoring the Pi for a moment, one of the simplest electrical circuits that you can build is a battery connected to a light source and a switch (the resistor is there to protect the LED):

 ![Simple circuit](images/simple-circuit.png)

 When we use a GPIO pin as an output, the Raspberry Pi replaces **both the switch and the battery** in the above diagram.
-Each pin can turn on or off,or go HIGH or LOW in computing terms.
+Each pin can turn on or off, or go HIGH or LOW in computing terms.
 When the pin is HIGH it outputs 3.3 volts (3v3); when the pin is LOW it is off.

 Here's the same circuit using the Raspberry Pi.
 The LED is connected to a GPIO pin (which can output +3v3) and a ground pin (which is 0v and acts like the negative terminal of the battery):